hdShang/arxiv-daily/docs/cs-AI/2025-12-22/papers/251219210v1-observer-not-player-simulating-theory-of-mind-in-llms-through-game-o.md

 ---
 layout: default
-title: Observer, Not Player: Simulating Theory of Mind in LLMs through Game Observation
+title: "Observer, Not Player: Simulating Theory of Mind in LLMs through Game Observation"
 ---

 # Observer, Not Player: Simulating Theory of Mind in LLMs through Game Observation